 Also known as feline scabies, notoedric mange is a highly contagious and intensely itchy skin disease caused by the mite ‘Notoedres cati‘.
 These mites are closely related to the Sarcoptic mange mite, which causes mange in dogs.

-Notoedres cati are found worldwide.
+Notoedres cati is found worldwide.
 While rare, they affect cats of any age, breed, and sex.
 The mites are approximately 0.2mm in length.